 Traffic counts and volumes for trunk-line roads are depicted in Map 5 on the following page.
-The traffic counts within the map were collected by the Michigan Department of Transportation (MDOT) in 2013.
+The traffic counts within the map were collected by the Michigan Department of Transportation (MDOT) in 2021.
 The map measures traffic volume in terms of annual average daily traffic (AADT); AADT is the total volume of vehicle traffic on a road for a year divided by 365 days.

-MDOT traffic volume information is available for state trunk lines and nontrunk lines, including M-25, M-90, County Farm Road and Old M-51/Graham Road.
-As shown on Map 4, AADT for M-90 (Peck Road) ranges from 2,600 trips west of Croswell to 4,800 trips east of Croswell.
-AADT on M-25 ranges from 3,400 trips north of the Village of Lexington to 7,800 trips south of the Village.
+MDOT traffic volume information is available for state trunk lines and non- trunk lines, including M-25 (Lakeshore Road), M-90 (Peck Road), County Farm Road, and Old M-51/Graham Road.
+As shown on Map 4, AADT for M-90 was estimated at 3,126 trips west of Croswell, picking up just before crossing into the City to 6,565 trips.
+East of Croswell, M-90 was estimated at 4,136 trips.
+AADT on M-25 ranges from 3,831 trips north of the Village of Lexington to 6,465 trips just north of the Village border.
+South of the Village, trips are estimated between 8,419 to 8,677 trips.

-While not illustrated on the Map, AADT for County Farm Rd. was 692 trips, while AADT for Old M-51/Graham Rd. from Croswell to Applegate was 2,221 trips.
+AADT for County Farm Road was 763 trips, while AADT for Old M-51/Graham Rd. north of Croswell was 2,465 trips.